Access a GOV.UK EKS cluster

 Note: About using the correct role

 You should always assume the correct role for the job.
-For the majority of tasks, you should try to assume the developer
+By default, you should use the readonly

-Only “Production Admin” users can assume the fulladmin
+Only “Platform Engineer” and “Production Admin” users can assume the fulladmin

 role, and should only do so if they have proven the developer

-role is monitored and may cause a notification to be raised in future.
+role is monitored and may cause an alert to be raised in the future.

 Access a cluster for the first time